Introduction to Confirmation Bias Example

 Conclusion

-Confirmation bias tendencies play a major role in shaping up to our opinions from the interactions we have with the outside world and eventually our decision.
+Confirmation bias tendencies play a major role in shaping our opinions from our interactions with the outside world and, eventually, our decision.
 It’s not that opinions or logical reasoning questioning our opinion are not encountered.
-In fact, they are very much present in front of our eyes, but we choose to either ignore them or interpret them in a way that suits our reasoning and confirmed biases.
-The most effective way to deal with this concept of behavioral finance is to be the devil’s advocate and weigh each opinion with an objective frame of mind.
+They are very much present in front of our eyes, but we choose to either ignore them or interpret them in a way that suits our reasoning and confirmed biases.
+The most effective way to deal with this behavioral finance concept is to be the devil’s advocate and weigh each opinion objectively.

 Recommended Articles

 This has been a guide to Confirmation Bias Example.
-Here we discuss the introduction and example of confirmation bias with reference to stock markets and participant’s behavior.
+Here we discuss the introduction and example of confirmation bias concerning stock markets and participant’s behavior.
 You can also go through our other suggested articles to learn more –